Getting Real About Horses and Trails

 We have scheduled work days every spring to tackle some straightforward trail maintenance – primarily clearing branches and trees and digging out water bars.
 Depending on weather and number

 of volunteers, we will break up into small teams and work for 3 hours – from 9am to noon, then have lunch and you are free to go.
-To sign up, visit the Trail Care & Maintenance pages on our website or contact Hannah Bright at hannah@gmhainc.org or 802-457-1509.
+To sign up, visit the Trail Care & Maintenance pages on our website or contact our Executive Director or Trail Event Manager at 802-457-1509.

 Come out and be a part of the solution.
 Join a GMHA workday or organize a trail workday local to you.
 Photo courtesy of nehorsetrails.com.